SIG Combibloc Group AG

 - Land: Switzerland

-SIG Combibloc Group AG: Strong revenue growth and cash generation
+SIG Combibloc Group AG: Strong revenue growth sustained throughout first half year

-SIG Combibloc Group AG / Key word(s): Quarter Results
+SIG Combibloc Group AG / Key word(s): Half Year Results

 EBITDA and adjusted EBITDA